University of Arkansas College of Engineering

 The College of Engineering is the University of Arkansas' college for engineering students.

 History

 The first engineering degree awarded by the university was in civil engineering in 1888.
 At the time, it was known as Arkansas Industrial University, and did not have a separate engineering college.
 The College of Engineering was established in 1913.

 In 2006, a solar boat built by University of Arkansas mechanical engineering students and electrical engineering students won the Collegiate World Championships.

+In 2023, it was announced that the Department of Electrical Engineering and the Department of Computer Science and Computer Engineering were to merge into one department, the Department of Electrical Engineering and Computer Science.

 Description

 There are eight different undergraduate degree programs, with 31 graduate degree programs, currently offered.